codema-dev/rc_resi/README.md

+# Residential Energy Consumption in Dublin

-# Utilize ETH-Zurich's RC Building Simulator to compute energy consumption at an individual building level and scale using the smaple BER dataset, extrapolated to the Census
+Utilize ETH-Zurich's RC Building Simulator to compute energy consumption at an individual building level and scale using the smaple BER dataset, extrapolated to the Census